-Steven Flower is an advisor to cities and other public agencies, with an expertise is helping them find practical solutions to legal problems, both as a city attorney and as an expert in land use and telecommunications matters.
+Steven is an advisor to cities and other public agencies, with an expertise is helping them find practical solutions to legal problems, both as a city attorney and as an expert in land use and telecommunications matters.
 He believes that the role of the public lawyer is to give elected and appointed local policymakers the legal tools they need to accomplish their goals while minimizing legal risks.

 Work for Clients

-Steven is the City Attorney of the City of San Marino and the Assistant City Attorney and Planning Commission counsel for the City of Brea.
-He previously served as Assistant City Attorney and Planning Commission counsel for the City of Rancho Cucamonga.
+Steven is the City Attorney of the City of San Marino and the Assistant City Attorney and Planning Commission Counsel for the City of Brea.
+He previously served as Assistant City Attorney and Planning Commission Counsel for the City of Rancho Cucamonga.

 Steven also regularly advises cities on local wireless telecommunications regulations, cell site leasing, and cable television franchising including the Cities of Agoura Hills, Beverly Hills, Covina, Manhattan Beach, Moorpark, Norwalk, San Marino, Seal Beach, South El Monte, Rancho Cucamonga, Temecula, and Walnut.

 Steven joined the Firm in 2006 and is a member of the Firm’s Public Law Department and Telecommunications Practice Group.